Markwema86/SQL/Data Cleaning Project/README.md

 ---

 ## ⚙️ Features / What I Did
-- ✅ Cleaned and transformed raw data
+- ✅ Cleaned and transformed the raw layoffs.csv dataset
-- ✅ Performed exploratory data analysis (EDA)
+- ✅ Removed duplicate entries to ensure data integrity
-- ✅ Wrote optimized SQL queries
-- ✅ Remove Duplicates
-- ✅ Standardize the Data
+- ✅ Standardized column formats (e.g., date, company names, industries)
-- ✅ Removed Null Values or blank values
+- ✅ Handled missing or blank values by imputing or removing as appropriate
-- ✅ Remove any unneccessary columns
+- ✅ Dropped irrelevant or unnecessary columns to streamline analysis
+- ✅ Wrote and executed optimized SQL queries for targeted data retrieval

 ---